pluralsight/guides/angular-vs-react-a-side-by-side-comparison/article.md

 ![](http://i.imgur.com/4wFa7JX.png?1)

-When starting out with Front-end programming one will run across Angular and React pretty quickly.
-Currently the JavaScript scene is changing at a very rapid pace, and new technology is coming out every day it seems like.
+When starting out with Front-end programming, one will run across Angular and React pretty quickly.
+Currently, the JavaScript scene is changing at a very rapid pace, and new technology is coming out every day it seems like.
 While some may think this is a good thing and others a bad thing, that is besides the point.
-At this point in time it seems that Angular and React are the two big players that everyone is using.
+At this point in time, it seems that Angular and React are the two big players that everyone is using.
 In 6 months or a year that could all change, and as a programmer you should be able to adapt to that change easily.

 There are a lot of articles out there about Angular vs React, and a lot of them tend to take a biased side to either one or the other.
-We can argue that Angular is more popular, and that React makes you a better JavaScript programmer all day long.
+We can argue that Angular is more popular and that React makes you a better JavaScript programmer all day long.
 However, I am not interested in that.
 I am interested in the cold hard comparisons of what makes each platform different.
 As a reference, I started writing this article with little to no knowledge of how to use either platform.
 I believe that this lack of knowledge gives me some form of a non-biased viewpoint on it.
 I will simply report on what I find and do a side by side comparison of the two frameworks.

 I went out and compiled the information I could find on the two frameworks (And Angular 1.0).
-Below you will see what the results of this research shows.
+Below you will see what the results of this research show.

 #The Basics